Richienb/ros-domain-verification/README.md

-# ROS Site Verification
+# ROS Domain Verification

-This is an easy way to prove that you own a site by adding a TXT record to your website's DNS records.
+This is an easy way to prove that you own a domain by adding a TXT record to your website's DNS records.